 A blood cholesterol level test should be done for all children between 9 and 11 years of age and at least once for all adolescents between 17 and 21 years of age.
 More frequent testing may be recommended for obese adolescents or those with a family history of high cholesterol.

-Sexually active adolescents may be screened for common sexually transmitted diseases (STDs).
-The doctor screens for infections such as gonorrhea and chlamydia.
+Sexually active adolescents are screened for common sexually transmitted diseases (STDs), such as gonorrhea and chlamydia.
 Screening for human immunodeficiency virus (HIV) infection may be discussed with all adolescents and is encouraged for adolescents who are sexually active and for those who use injection drugs.
-The doctor screens sexually active female adolescents for precancerous changes of the cervix (cervical dysplasia) as well as pregnancy.
+The doctor screens sexually active female adolescents for precancerous changes of the cervix (cervical dysplasia) as well as for pregnancy.

 Most of a routine health care visit involves a psychosocial screening interview and counseling.
-The screening interview includes questions regarding the home environment, academic achievement and goals, activities and hobbies, engagement in risk-taking behaviors, and emotional health.
-Counseling revolves usually around physical and psychosocial development, healthy lifestyles, and injury prevention.
+The screening interview includes questions regarding the home environment, academic achievement and goals, activities and hobbies, engagement in risk-taking behaviors, mental health, and emotional health.
+Counseling usually revolves around physical and psychosocial development, healthy lifestyles, and injury prevention.

 Injury prevention is discussed with adolescents.
 Counseling typically includes wide-ranging topics such as